 This is exactly the wrong way to read nonfiction, particularly academic writing.
 The purpose of academic reading is understanding, not suspense.
 In contrast to reading a mystery story, in academic papers and books, it’s all about the ending: did the experiment succeed, did the author make her point, what was the point, and so on.

 Imagine for a moment that I give you a mystery story I wrote.
-You dutifully read the book from front to back and (properly) tell me that it was engaging and had you up all night reading.
+You dutifully read the story from front to back and (properly) tell me that it was engaging and had you up all night reading.
 I then ask you whether the evidence I presented in the story was consistent and properly supported the conclusion that the butler did it.
 You would have no idea.
 Your notion of the “evidence” would be foggy at best, simply because, as you were reading, you didn’t know what counted as evidence or what conclusion it was meant to support.
-To evaluate the evidence, you would have to re-read the book with the ending in mind.
+To evaluate the evidence, you would have to re-read the story with the ending in mind.

 Now, imagine a different way to read.
 I give you the same mystery story except this time I tell you at the outset that the butler did it because he loved his employer’s spouse, whom he’d known since college.
 Now I ask you the same question: is the evidence I present consistent and does it support the butler conclusion?
 Then you begin reading.
 With this approach, you know what to look for, you can tell which content is meant to distract, which is meant as subtle clue, and which is flawed.
 If I mention somewhere in the story that the butler never went to college, you know it to be a lie or an error.
 With the previous approach, you had no such insight and would have missed the importance of the claim.

 What a difference this makes!
-Even had I asked you to read the last chapter, rather than giving away the ending so directly, the last chapter would have taken you perhaps 10 minutes to read.
+Even had I asked you to read the last section yourself, rather than giving away the ending so directly, the last chapter would have taken you perhaps 10 minutes to read.
 You would then know who did it and why, putting you in an excellent position to then read the book and evaluate the evidence.
 In other words, by reading the ending first, you make yourself a better critical reader.

 The second mistake readers make is reading like an editor, rather than reading like a critic.
 When you read as an editor, you notice punctuation errors, typos, poor turns of phrase, incorrect word choice, and so on.
 In short, you’re looking at the characters on the page in fine detail and exerting a great deal of effort in the process.

-Reading as a critic requires that you look past the structural issues and focus on the concepts presented.
+Reading as a critic requires that you look past the mechanical issues and focus on the concepts presented.
 This is made easier by reading the ending first, since you then have a framework for understanding the importance of what’s presented.
 Finding yourself repeatedly annoyed by the author’s use of “which” when “that” would have been preferred does not help you to understand the significance or validity of the work.
-You have to look beyond style and focus on concepts.
+You have to look beyond style and focus on substance.

 My approach to reading like a graduate student involves some common sense solutions to these issues.
 The result is that I spend less time reading, I understand more, and I enjoy reading more.